As far as reinventing yourself goes, the above photo is proof that it can be done.

 And because I had no self-respect, my social anxiety hit a point where even the simplest interactions would make me start to sweat, get incredibly paranoid, and replay everything in my head over and over.

-I had dutifully picked up right where the dysfunction, pain, and shame of my childhood left off.
-Because of this, I started to confuse being needed with being wanted.
+I had dutifully picked up right where the pain of my childhood left off.
+Because of this, I started to equate people needing me with them wanting to be with me.

 Needing is so much easier for the emotionally impaired because it’s predictable.
 Wanting requires the scariest risk of them all: Vulnerability.